soot-oss/SootUp/docs/getting-started.md

     It corresponds to the `Scene` class, but it is not a singleton.
 So it is possible to instantiate multiple views simultaneously.

-- `Scope`: defines the scope of the `View`.
-By default, the `View` is created with all code found on the `AnalysisInputLocation` specified for the `Project` instance.

 - `SootClass`: represents a class loaded into the `View`.

 - `SootMethod`: represents a method of a class.

 - `SootField`: represents a field of a class.

-- `Body`: represents a method body in Jimpe.
+- `Body`: represents a method body in Jimple.

 - `StmtGraph`: represents the control flow graph of a method body in Jimple statements.